Skip to main content

 • monetization

-The monetization aspect of the game has received mixed reviews, with some players appreciating the absence of microtransactions and fair pricing for deluxe editions, while others criticize the inclusion of political themes and unsolicited advertisements that detract from the gaming experience.
+The monetization aspect of the game has received mixed reviews, with some players appreciating the absence of microtransactions and fair pricing for deluxe editions, while others criticize the inclusion of political themes and advertisements that detract from the gaming experience.
 Many feel that the industry is saturated with cash grabs and that the game's marketing did not accurately represent its content, leading to disappointment.
-Overall, there is a call for developers to prioritize quality and creativity over quick profits.
+Overall, there is a desire for more integrity in game development, with a focus on genuine creativity rather than profit-driven motives.

 • “In an industry that is very oversaturated with shooters, battle passes, and scams of microtransactions, this game is a breath of fresh air I've needed for a long time.”